 For safety & security reasons, volunteers must wear a uniform consisting of their volunteer t-shirt, long pants and closed-toe shoes at all times while volunteering at the shelter.
 Uniforms must be clean, and hats are not allowed, as they may frighten the animals.

 It is recommended that long hair be pulled back and secured away from the face with a headband and/or ponytail holder.

 A minimum of four hours of Essential Shelter Help must be completed before volunteers are allowed to work directly with animals.

 Volunteers are required to clock in and out of their shifts using the timeclock in the reception area.

 Advancement as a volunteer is contingent on fulfilling the minimum posted requirements for that the desired position, along with securing the permission of the Volunteer Manager, and, when applicable, the Area Supervisor.

-Failure to abide by these Volunteer Policies and the policies of the Lawrence Humane Society will result in volunteer privileges being revoked, in accordance with organizational policy.
+Failure to abide by these Volunteer Policies and the policies of Lawrence Humane Society will result in volunteer privileges being revoked, in accordance with organizational policy.

 See the “Essential Volunteer Capabilities” informational sheet if you have questions about what this means.

-By checking "I agree with this organization's policies," I am indicating that I and/or my parent or guardian understand the statements above and agree to abide by them while at the LHS or representing the LHS in any way.
+By checking "I agree with this organization's policies," I am indicating that I and/or my parent or guardian understand the statements above and agree to abide by them while at LHS or representing LHS in any way.